 The good thing is you’ll be part of the most common type of NBN, and ultimately, it’s neither good nor bad.
 You don’t have much choice, and while other connections might be able to provide more reliable speeds, it’s not worth losing sleep over.
 There are a number of things you can do to gear yourself up for NBN:

-- Ensure your router is up to snuff; chances are if it’s more than a couple years old it could probably do with an upgrade.
+- Ensure your router is up to the task: chances are if it’s more than a couple years old it could probably do with an upgrade

 Overall, you don’t have a choice about whether you’re connected to FTTN or not; that’s in the hands of NBN Co.
 However, if you are concerned, you can look at the NBN alternatives as having an active NBN plan isn’t compulsory!
 Be sure to shop around, and consider your needs before jumping into a plan.